 Japanese Imari Ware Marks and Information

-The Imari name is derived from the port of Imari, where the porcelain was shipped to Nagasaki.
+The Imari name is derived from the port of Imari, where this porcelain was shipped to Nagasaki.
 In Nagasaki the Dutch East India Company and the Chinese had trading outposts where the porcelain was sold and exported.
 In the West the iron red and blue enamelled wares became known as "Imari ware", with "kakiemon" being a separate form.
 The blue and white designs were known as "Arita ware", in reality all forms were often produced at the same kilns.
 Imari ware was copied in both China and Europe, and has been continuously produced to the present day.

-Imari ware was produced in Arita and exports to the West began in the mid 17th century.
+Imari ware (also called Hizen ware) was produced in Arita and exports to the West began in the mid 17th century.
 It was most popular in the West during the Meiji period (late 19th century) with production varying from very high quality to basic wares produced under piecework in cramped factories.
 Prices today reflect this with basic Meiji Imari items still being very affordable.
 The most commonly found pieces are plates, bowls and dishes along with vases.
 Imari was made from porcelain unlike Satsuma which is of pottery body.

 Imari is most commonly unmarked.
 Makers and artists names occur along with generic details on some items.
 As the Imari name was a Western construct it is not found (or exceptionally rarely found) on genuine items from the period.
-Also found as marks are devices such as a leaves an Buddhist symbols.
+Also found as marks are naturalistic devices such as a leaves and Buddhist symbols.

 Or use <CTRL> F to search